mackr2015/UbuntuUseful-commands/Readme.md

 - you should see welcome message from GitHub.

+# Enable a new virtual host site and install Certbot

+- make sure that A record for domain and www is pointing to the correct IP
+- when the virtual host file is ready `yoursite.conf` enable it
+- `a2ensite yoursite.conf`
+- check the apache syntax `apache2ctl configtest` and reload apache
+- `sudo certbot --apache -d yoursite.com -d www.yoursite.com`
+- if certbot fails run `sudo certbot --apache --debug-challenges`
+- or list all loaded vhosts `apache2ctl -S`

 ### Extend the terminal idle time / disable automatic logout

 - change the sshd config `sudo nano /etc/ssh/sshd_config`